nbronzina/nbronzina/README.md

 - 👋 Hi, I’m @nbronzina
-- 👀 I’m interested in UX Research and UX/UI Design
+- 🤖 I’m a Design Researcher and Futurist
-- 🌱 I’m currently learning User Experience Design in ESNE at Madrid, Spain.
+- 🌱 I’m currently working on Design Fiction Scenarios and Archetypes
 - 💞️ I’m looking to collaborate on any digital service or product
-- 📫 How to reach me: Instagram (@nbronzina)
+- 📫 How to reach me: nicolas.bronzina@gmail.com
+- 🌐 www.nicolasbronzina.com
+- 📍 Argentinian living in Madrid
 <!---
 nbronzina/nbronzina is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.